Utsunomiya Station: Track 3

-It is possible for passengers who have valid Japan Rail Pass to use following all bus routes operated by JR Bus Kanto at free.
+It is possible for passengers who have valid Japan Rail Pass to use following all bus routes operated by JR Bus Kanto for free.

 Track 4

-Buses bound for Tōbu-Utsunomiya Station or Sakushin Gakuin University via Babacho and Prefectural Hall depart from and arrive at this track operated by JR Bus Kanto.
-All services come from Motegi Station via Haga Bus Terminal and Bell Mall.
+Track 4 has not been used since August 27, 2023.

 Track 5

 Buses bound for Fujimigaoka via Hanada and Utsunomiya Commercial high school or Takebayashi and FKD operated by Kanto Transportation depart from and arrive at this track.

 Track 6

 Buses bound for Otani Kaido Avenue via Babacho and Prefectural operated by Kanto Transportation depart from and arrive at this track.